Last Updated on February 14, 2021

 The pool season is coming to an end, but that does not necessarily mean you have to stop enjoying your swimming pool.
 One way to extend the fun is by simply learning how to heat a pool and knowing how you can utilize various heating products to keep your pool water warm.

 Heating a pool will give you the ability to use your pool even after the summer season ends without the need to worry about swimming in cold water.
 This helps prolong your pool season by weeks or even months into late fall and you may even get the chance to open your pool early right after the winter season ends.

-With the recent developments among pool equipment, there are now many different ways you can heat your pool that includes using a pool heat pump, installing a pool water heater, putting on a solar cover or solar rings, or through a solar-powered pool heating system.
+With the recent developments among pool equipment, there are now many different ways you can heat your outdoor swimming pool that includes using a pool heat pump, installing a pool water heater, putting on a solar cover or solar rings, or through a solar-powered pool heating system.